j-carson/telemarketing-classification/docs/ProjectSummary.md

 classifiers out there, but with my limited time I focused on the ```sklearn``` package where it was easy to swap different model objects in and out.

-For this particular data set, I was able to get similar results from all three models.

 ### Choosing metrics